bravecorvus/prometheus/Quickstart.md

 # I Just Want to Get This Up and Running

 If this is you, then this section will describe the minimum number of steps to get this up and running (I suggest against this since my setup is pretty specific to my needs.
+The program has been tested extensively on Raspberry Pi 3B, but it might work on other Pi, or Pi-alike devices (either as is, or potentially with some modifications).

 ## Software Stuff